googleapis/google-cloud-java/README.md

   - Read more about using this application on the [`StorageExample` docs page](https://googlecloudplatform.github.io/google-cloud-java/apidocs/?com/google/cloud/examples/storage/StorageExample.html).
 - [`TaskList`](https://github.com/GoogleCloudPlatform/java-docs-samples/blob/master/datastore/src/main/java/com/google/datastore/snippets/TaskList.java) - A command line application that uses Cloud Datastore to manage a to-do list.
   - Read about how to run the application on its [README page](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/master/datastore).
-- [`TranslateExample`](./google-cloud-examples/src/main/java/com/google/cloud/examples/translate/TranslateExample.java) - A simple command line interface providing some of Google Translate's functionality
+- [`TranslationExample`](./google-cloud-examples/src/main/java/com/google/cloud/examples/translate/TranslateExample.java) - A simple command line interface providing some of Google Translation's functionality
-  - Read more about using this application on the [`TranslateExample` docs page](https://googlecloudplatform.github.io/google-cloud-java/apidocs/?com/google/cloud/examples/translate/TranslateExample.html).
+  - Read more about using this application on the [`TranslationExample` docs page](https://googlecloudplatform.github.io/google-cloud-java/apidocs/?com/google/cloud/examples/translate/TranslateExample.html).

 Specifying a Project ID
 -----------------------